LRossman/next-net/README.md

 ## UML / Sequence diagrams
 Use the wonderful [Gravizo](http://www.gravizo.com) diagram generator.
 Be sure to read and understand the considerations for playing nice with github [here](https://github.com/TLmaK0/gravizo)

+## Software Requirements Specification (SRS)
+Use Markdown-formatted content.
+The SRS in this repo borrows from the [IEEE 830](http://standards.ieee.org/findstds/standard/830-1998.html) Recommended Practice.